raghavthapar/Github-Notes/TimeTravelling.md

 - If we are in the detached HEAD mode then we can no longer make changes on the file.
 If we want to make some changes, then we can make a new branch and then do the required work.

+### `git checkout HEAD <filename>/ -- <filename>`

+- This command is used to revert the changes that we have done to the file back on where it was on it's previous HEAD.
+- We revert back to the file that was there initially when we had all our work committed.

 ## REFERENCING COMMITS RELATIVE TO HEAD

 - This is done using the `'~'(tilde)` sign.